Nikki Gil: Personal life

 She has a sister, Dani Gil, who also sings and plays the piano.
 Dani helped Nikki compose her songs, too.
 Nikki first performed in front of an audience in church as a worship leader before entering the entertainment business.

 In 2008, Gil began dating Billy Crawford, and their relationship ended in 2013.
 According to Gil, the breakup was caused by Crawford's infidelity while she chose to remain celibate until marriage: "The scary thing, knowing what I know now, is I would have said yes to his insincere offers of marriage!" she said.
 "I was made to believe I was making up these things in my head—I thought we were just plateau-ing."
 Gil married BJ Albert (nephew of singer-actress Joey Albert) on November 21, 2015.
 In November 2017, Gil gave birth to her first child, a boy.
+And in October 2021, to a girl.
 She is now retired from showbiz to focus on her family life.